hyPnOtICDo0g/4anime-sama/README.md

 ```
 python 4anime.py
 ```

-* Now you will get the prompt which means the script is running.
+* Now you will get a prompt which means the script is running.
 * Enter the link to the First Episode and the Start & End numbers of the Episode whose links you want to generate.
 * The script will now output the links of the Episodes you requested for.